 First we have an "interview" lesson at no charge, to make sure we are a good fit.
 The typical process for working with a new student varies based on many different things such as age of new student and whether the student is a beginner or transfer.
 The student could be an older beginner or an adult beginner or of course a first grader, so I approach each student on a very individual basis.

-I have studied with Thomas Stumpf for many years.
-I have a B.A. in music from UMASS and an M.A. in music with a focus on composition from UNH.
+I studied with Thomas Stumpf for many years and I now study with Yoriko Fieleke; she is a certified Taubman Approach teacher.
+I am learning so much about the best way to play to prevent injury, pain, etc. I have a B.A. in music from UMASS and an M.A. in music with a focus on composition from UNH.
+I also taught a basic Music Theory Class at UNH for 3 years.

 I have set business policies and my studio is tuition-based; this is discussed at the interview lesson.